uio-bmi/compairr/README.md

 Analysing:         100% (0s)
 Writing results:   100% (0s)

-End time:          Thu Jun 10 18:25:59 CEST 2021
+End time:          Fri Jun 18 13:31:25 CEST 2021
 ```

-The program gives some statistics on the input files after reading
+Repertoires will be sorted alphabetically by ID.
+The program gives some
-them.
+statistics on the input files after reading them.

 Here is the result in the `output.tsv` file: